 Residents were also asked if the Township should encourage more economic development and job creation in the community.
-The majority of respondents (55.24%) answered 'Yes' to this question.
-The detailed responses to this question can be seen in the following Table 8.13.
+49% of respondents answered 'Yes' to this question.
+The detailed responses to this question can be seen in the following Table 6.13.